torvalds/linux/Documentation/driver-api/usb/gadget.rst

     be an option.
 Such user mode code will not necessarily be subject to the GNU General Public License (GPL).

-OTG-capable systems will also need to include a standard Linux-USB host side stack, with ``usbcore``, one or more *Host Controller Drivers* (HCDs), *USB Device Drivers* to support the OTG "Targeted Peripheral List", and so forth.
+OTG-capable systems will also need to include a standard GNU/Linux-USB host side stack, with ``usbcore``, one or more *Host Controller Drivers* (HCDs), *USB Device Drivers* to support the OTG "Targeted Peripheral List", and so forth.
 There will also be an *OTG Controller Driver*,